Angelina Jolie’s Jealousy Ruined Bond Between Brad Pitt And George Clooney?

 Angelina Jolie and Brad Pitt’s secretive relationship history is soon to be made public knowledge due to a tell-all documentary about the estranged couple which filmmaker and investigative journalist Ian Halperin has been working on.

-The filmmaker, who is best known for the biopic about Michael Jackson, has already begun to reveal certain surprising details about the former couple, sharing that although Angelina filed for divorce on September 19, the two had been estranged for a year before the announcement.
+The filmmaker, who is best known for the biopic about Michael Jackson, has already begun to reveal certain surprising details about the former couple, sharing that although Angelina filed for divorce on September 19, the two had been estranged for a year prior to the announcement,

-Additionally, Halperin insists that Angelina is not the reason for the demise of the marriage Pitt had with Friends star Jennifer Aniston seeing as they had been estranged for months before the steamy affair that ensued when Pitt and Jolie starred in Mr & Mrs. Smith.
+Additionally, Halperin insists that Angelina is not the reason for the demise of the marriage Pitt had with Friends star Jennifer Aniston seeing as they had been estranged for months prior to the steamy affair that ensued when Pitt and Jolie starred in Mr & Mrs. Smith.
 What followed was a 12-year relationship and six children.

 New rumors have surfaced that have drawn additional well-known stars into the drama of the split.
 Jennifer Aniston has been a subject of rumors tied to the demise of Brangelina, due to reports that she and Brad are now communicating regularly.
 And in the latest news, Angelina is being blamed once more for throwing a wrench in the friendship and bromance that Pitt and his star pal George Clooney once had.